What Matters Most in a Massage Chair?

 When picking a massage chair, start by identifying your primary goal—be it stress relief, pain management, or relaxation.
 Next, evaluate your budget and space requirements, and consider how often you'll use the chair.

-If spinal health is a priority, look into brands like Daiwa, which offers inversion therapy.
-For on-demand relaxation with luxury features, Ogawa and Osaki are excellent options.
-Titan is perfect for affordability, while Infinity appeals to those seeking an elegant, spa-like addition to their home.
+If spinal health is a priority, look into brands like Daiwa or Infinity, which offers inversion therapy.
+For on-demand relaxation with luxury features, Luraco and Ceragem are excellent options.
+Titan is perfect for affordability, while Osaki appeals to those on a budget seeking a spa-like addition to their home.

 Pros